About Our Services

 No collection is taken at any services.
 Our regulars contribute to the running of the church so our guests don’t have to.

-On the fourth Sunday of the month, there is a signer for the deaf and hard of hearing at the morning service.
-See Accessibility for more.
+On the fourth Sunday of the month, there is a signer for the deaf and hard of hearing, see our accessibility page for more.